Learn how to flock a Christmas tree super easily with snow flock! A budget friendly way to turn your Christmas decor into a winter wonderland!

 So read on to learn how to flock an artificial Christmas tree to get that beautiful snowy look!

 A flocked Christmas tree looks like it has snow on it.
 Flocking powder is a synthetic powder that when applied to an artificial tree (or any greenery!) in the correct way will resemble a beautiful snow-covered tree indoors.

-I did not want to spend a lot of money so I scoured our local thrift stores and I ended up with some good finds from Goodwill and Snowline Hospice.
 Since we live in Northern California, we do not get a white Christmas so I really wanted to create a winter wonderland theme this year.
-I got quite a few artificial tree items and I knew I wanted to try to flock them.
+I got quite a few artificial tree items from the thrift store and I knew I wanted to try to flock them.

 Pretty good, right??
 I was so excited to start transforming these items!
 Have you seen those pictures of all those gorgeous flocked Christmas trees?

-I wanted to flock all my outside trees just to make it look like it really snowed!
-My hubby had to reign me in!!!
-I had to be satisfied with just my indoor decor but I am going to flock whatever I can!
+I wanted to flock all my outside real trees just to make it look like it really snowed!
+My hubby had to reign me in… I had to be satisfied with just my indoor decor but I am going to flock whatever I can!